- What is a doula again?

 8. I’m having a cesarean, is there any point me hiring a doula?

-- is your advocate regarding your birth plan and personal preferences
+- support your birth plan and personal preferences

-- will share with you her knowledge of pregnancy and birth
+- share her knowledge and experience of pregnancy, birth, and normal newborn behaviour

-- supports you using the techniques you’ve chosen to prepare for your birth and welcome your baby
+- support you using the techniques you’ve chosen to prepare for your birth and welcome your baby

-- is familiar with the territory of birth, and knows what to expect in various situations
+- be familiar with the territory of birth and maternity systems

-- keeps you relaxed and keeps everyone in the birthspace relaxed by keeping adrenaline down and oxytocin up.
+- help you (and others) relax by keeping adrenaline down and oxytocin up.
 (Both are highly contagious!)

 During a cesarean a doula does all of the above, plus:

-- can turn clinical-looking waiting rooms into beautiful, intimate spaces for the couple while they wait
+- can help turn clinical waiting rooms into personalised spaces

-- can keep the atmosphere one of reverence for their experience throughout any delays (Even with a scheduled cesarean you can end up waiting for hours, as the emergencies bump you further down the list.)
+- can keep the atmosphere one of reverence for the experience during delays.
+Even with a scheduled cesarean you can wait for hours, as you get bumped further down the list.

-- can assist the mother through the discomfort of needles, and the side effects of the anaesthesia
+- can assist the mother through any discomfort or side effects

-- can describe the surgery as it progresses
+- can describe the birth as it progresses

-- is the only person available to focus entirely on the mother’s emotional state after the birth
+- is the only person available to focus entirely on the mother’s emotional needs after the birth

-- is the only person in the room able to care for the father’s needs
+- is the only person there able to care for the partner’s needs

-However you are planning to give birth, you deserve to have someone in your corner who will not judge, who will listen, who has your back no matter what, and who understands what you are going through.
+However you are planning to give birth, you deserve to have someone in your corner who will not judge, who will listen, who has your back no matter what, and who understands that you are an individual.

 9. I was going to ask my sister/mum/aunt to be at my birth, will that be the same?

-Ask yourself: can you relax so much around that person that you could fall asleep?
-Do you feel self conscious when you’re with them?
-Can they respect and advocate for your wishes even if they disagree?
-Can they drop everything to be by your side as soon as you think labour might be starting?
-Can they leave their own lives at the door and stay with you, focusing only on you and your partner until after the baby’s born?
-Can they stay calm and positive even when lacking sleep?
-Are they comfortable with silence (and roaring!)?
+Ask yourself of any potential birth partner or doula: can you relax so much around them you could fall asleep?
+Do you feel self conscious or inhibited near them?
+Will they respect and advocate for your wishes even if they don’t understand or agree?
+Can they be on call 24/7 for 6 weeks?
+Can they leave their own expectations and experiences behind, and stay with you, focusing only on your needs until a few hours after your baby is born?
+Are they calm and positive even when lacking sleep?
+How comfortable are they with silence, roaring, bodily fluids, being told what to do, and doing nothing?

-Not at all.
-You can hire us at any point, even before you get pregnant, if that’s what you want.
 We will be there for you and your partner no matter what.
-We are trained to offer the same quality of support in any situation, any trimester, and in any outcome.
+We don’t only attend happy births at term, we are trained to offer the same quality of support in any situation, any trimester, and in any outcome.